Some GOP officials push back against warnings to stay home for Thanksgiving, accusing Dems of hypocrisy

 A number of congressional Republicans are pushing back against strict limits on gatherings and travel issued by a number of states ahead of Thanksgiving as coronavirus cases continue to rise at breakneck speed and families face a decision about whether to continue their traditions as normal this year.

 The pandemic has been politicized for months.
-But the holiday appears to be a line in the sand for some as governors in multiple states have banned socialization, implemented mask mandates for private residences and instituted other strict limits on what Americans can do, who they can see and where they can go.
+But the holiday appears to be a line in the sand for some as governors in multiple states have banned socialization between households, implemented mask mandates for private residences and instituted other strict limits on what Americans can do, who they can see and where they can go.

 On Sunday, Nevada Gov. Steve Sisolak, a Democrat, issued a ban on private gatherings of more than 10 people, becoming just the latest state executive to cap socialization at private residences.
 Minnesota last week banned social gatherings of more than one household, Kentucky capped gatherings at eight people from two households, Oregon limited gatherings to six people from two households and Michigan limited gatherings to two households with no specific limit on a number of people.